 Inglis composes choral, orchestral, and chamber music.

 Born in Berkeley, California, Adrienne Inglis learned to play the flute and piano as a child.
 She received a Bachelor of Music degree in flute performance from Lewis and Clark College (1982) and a Master of Music degree from the University of Texas at Austin (1986).
 In 1992 she graduated with a Bachelor of Science degree in chemical engineering from UT Austin.
 A married mother of two, she resides in Lago Vista, Texas, freelances, and serves as flute instructor at Southwestern University and principal flute of the Round Rock Symphony.
-She performs, records, and tours with flutes&harp ensemble, Chaski.
+She performs, records, and tours with flutes/harp ensemble, Chaski.
+She composes and sings with Inversion Ensemble.
 Inglis composes mainly chamber and choral music.
 Adrienne Inglis is a member of the American Composers Forum and A.S.C.A.P., the American Society of Composers, Authors, and Publishers.

 Pájaros for solo flute and strings (2017) captures the springtime songs of many Texas Hill Country birds, including the beloved Golden-cheeked Warbler, and sets them to flirtatious Latin rhythms, duration about 6:00.